 Some managers fail because they overlook the positive impact of rewarding employee performance during their business management training.
 But successful top managers use reward systems to motivate employees to be more productive and achieve greater success.
 In doing so, they gain a competitive edge and keep their companies on the top.
 There are different ways that these managers use to reward workers for their excellent work.
 Some common forms of rewards are money, off days, recognition for a job well done, end of year parties, and a trip to a specific destination.

+By doing all these things, a manager can offer rewards to top-performing employees without any hassle.
 Since finding new workers and training them effectively takes time and is costly, top managers retain employees by rewarding them for their great performance.
 Rewards offer employees a sense of purpose and meaning to continue doing the best at work.
 There are no set standard rewards for employees.
 So, each manager sets rewards based on the nature of the work performed as well as the needs of the workers.

 3. Being Accessible